 Instructions

-Next, brush the chicken pieces with a mixture of Dijon mustard and honey.
+Brush the chicken with a mixture of Dijon mustard and honey.

 Roast the chicken in the oven until cooked through, about 20 minutes at 450°F. Let it rest, then brush it with more sauce (which you had previously reserved) and serve.

-This recipe was written for small chicken pieces, 6-7 oz.
-If you use large ones, 10-12 oz each, I suggest you use just two of them for 4 people and wrap each of them with 4 strips of bacon.
+This recipe was written for small chicken pieces weighing 6-7 ounces each.
+If you use large ones weighing 10-12 ounces each, I suggest using just two for four people and wrapping each with 4 strips of bacon.

 Recipe FAQs

 I don't recommend that.
-In this particular recipe, to ensure even cooking and ease of eating the dish, it's best to use boneless skinless chicken breasts.
+To ensure even cooking and ease of eating the dish, it's best to use boneless, skinless chicken breasts.

 Not in my experience.
-After you let it rest and cut into it, the inside of the chicken should appear white and should be fully cooked.
+After you let it rest and cut it, the inside of the chicken should be fully cooked and appear white, as shown in the photo below.
+The best way to ensure it's fully cooked is with an instant-read thermometer.
+Aim for an internal temperature of 165°F.

 Serving Suggestions